martinbrose/docker-openwrt-sdk/README.md

 Own package Makefiles can be copied into the sub folder './mypackages'.
 They will be available in the Docker Container under /home/openwrt/mypackages and will be available after running the feeds update below.

-Then build packages as follows:
+Then build packages (e.g. php7) as follows:

 ```sh
 $ ./scripts/feeds update -a